holochain/docs-pages/src/pages/quick-start/index.md

 downloading 'https://holochain-ci.cachix.org/nar/<some-hash>.nar.zst'...
 ```

-If you see a scaffolding version like
+The Holochain Dev Environment is configured successfully on your system, if you see a scaffolding version like

 ```text
 holochain_scaffolding_cli x.y.z
 ```

-If all of the above signals are positive, your system has been successfully prepared for the Holochain Dev Environment.
+at the end of the output.

 ### Scaffold An Example Holochain App